 Consequently, a scalable web application performs equally well with either one or a thousand users and stands ups and downs of the traffic.

 Scalability of a Web App – Influencing Factors

 A clean code design and the app architecture are what plays an important role in building scalable web applications.
 Choosing a good framework based on your requirements decides the performance of the application.

 Perform load tests to locate weak spots in your app and once you overcome them, a smooth performance can be expected.

 Choosing the appropriate hardware is yet another important factor.

 Select high-quality third-party services for fewer operational failures.

 Cloud computing refers to horizontal, vertical and diagonal scalabilities.
 Horizontal scaling refers to adding more machines to the server whereas vertical scaling refers to adding more computing power to the machine.
 Diagonal scaling refers to a combination of the two.

-This concerns the web design process and TCO which include the cost of development, operation, and maintenance.
+web design process and TCO which include the cost of development, operation, and maintenance.
 Striving to use working parts instead of building new systems from scratch may help to save on expenditures.
 This helps to balance the application development costs to a large extent.